AoKishuba/ApsCalc/README.md

 # ApsCalc
-From the Depths APS Shell calculator.
+From the Depths APS Shell calculator by Ao Kishuba.
 WORK IN PROGRESS

 Limitations:
   - Does not calculate HE, frag, FlaK, or EMP damage directly; uses the multipier instead, because all those warheads scale the same way, so the most efficient HE configuration is also the most efficient configuration for FlaK, frag, and EMP